 Dr. Sher sits on a number of blood system and health-care related advisory bodies, and has provided consulting support to other countries in the transformation of their blood systems.
 Dr. Sher is a founding member of the Alliance of Blood Operators and was the first international director on the board of the AABB (formerly the American Association of Blood Banks), serving as its president in 2013-2014.
 Beyond blood system governance, he is passionate about health system design and management, and is active in a number of areas of health system performance improvement and policy development.

-Julien Billot joined the Partnership’s Board of Directors in June 2016 and serves on the Human Capital Committee.
+Julien Billot joined the Canadian Partnership Against Cancer’s Board of Directors in June 2016 and serves on the Finance, Audit and Risk Committee.

-Mr. Billot is President and Chief Executive Officer of Yellow Pages Group Corporation in Montreal, Quebec.
+He also serves as a director in various companies and non-profit organizations.
 He has extensive experience in the marketing, media and mobile industries, with a track record of successfully executing print to digital business transformations.

+Until recently, Mr. Billot was President and Chief Executive Officer of Yellow Pages Group Corporation in Montreal, Quebec.
 Previously, he was Executive Vice President, Head of Media and Member of the Executive Committee of Solocal Group (formerly PagesJaunes Groupe), the publicly traded and incumbent local search business in France.
 Earlier experience includes serving as CEO of the digital and new business group of Lagardère Active, a multimedia branch of Lagardère Group and 13 years in senior management positions at France Telecom, notably as Chief Marketing Officer for Orange, the company’s mobile subsidiary.

-Mr. Billot is a graduate of École Polytechnique (Paris) and from Telecom Paris Tech.
+Mr. Billot is a graduate of École Polytechnique (Paris) and from Telecom ParisTech.
 He holds a postgraduate diploma (DEA) in Industrial Economics from the University of Paris-Dauphine.

-Governance and Nominating Committee
+Executive Committee; Chair, Governance and Nominating Committee

-Ewan Clark joined the Partnership’s Board of Directors in 2013 and serves as Chair of the Governance and Nominating Committee.
+Ewan Clark joined the Partnership’s Board of Directors in 2013, is a member of the Executive Committee and serves as Chair of the Governance and Nominating Committee.

-Mr. Dick is the Development Officer for the Faculty of Management and Rowe School of Business at Dalhousie University and is also the President of DLD Management Ltd. Prior to this, he spent 20 years as a Senior Financial Advisor with Assante Wealth Management Limited.
+Mr. Dick is Director of External Relations at the Schulich School of Law at Dalhousie University and is also the President of DLD Management Ltd. Prior to this, he spent 20 years as a Senior Financial Advisor with Assante Wealth Management Limited.